Breakfast in New York

 The best time to arrive at Ellen’s is between 08:00 and 08:30.
 After that, it will be very busy.
 They usually start singing around 08:00 on weekdays (on weekends they start later).
 Breakfast at Ellen’s Stardust Diner is more expensive than your regular diner, starting from around $15.

-Westway Diner was established in 1988 and is open 24/7.
+Westway Diner was established in 1988 and is open daily from 6:00AM to 1:00AM.
 It’s a typical diner: the food is simple and served very quickly.
 You really have to know what you want before you order as the waiting staff are always in a rush.
 Don’t order a la carte at this place, go for a ‘menu’ that includes coffee and orange juice instead, it’s much cheaper.
 You can only order these menus between Monday and Friday though.

 Hector’s Cafe & Diner